Common Timeshare Scams

 We are Buying Timeshares for a National Company.
 The scam artist claims they are buying timeshares for a large nationally known company who wants them for their employees or for rental income.
 In order to be “guaranteed” a spot for the national company to buy your timeshare you will be asked to reserve a spot.
 Once again, the scam artist claims the national company is paying a high price for the timeshare (more than it’s actually worth).

 “Guaranteed” Sale/Refundable Upfront Fee.
 No company can guarantee your timeshare will sell.
 They can guarantee or promise to advertise it until it is sold or they go out of business but no one can “guarantee” it will sell.
 However, in an attempt to get your upfront fee and make you feel secure they tell you it is refundable.
 They will tell you that you will get your money back at closing.
-To further prove themselves they will even promise to give it back if anyone else sells it before they do.
-When you contact them to get it back they have a variety of excuses about rules that you didn’t follow and you never get it back.
-If they have so much belief in their company’s ability to sell it then why do they need to take it in the first place?
+To further prove themselves they will even promise to give back your money if anyone else sells it before they do.
+When you contact them to get it back they have a variety of excuses about rules that you didn’t follow and you never get your funds returned.
+If they have so much belief in their company’s ability to sell it then why do they need to take funds in the first place?

 “Guaranteed” Offer.
 An upfront fee company will tell you they have an offer and upon the payment of an upfront fee to them, they will bring you the offer.
 They paint themselves as a middle man who gets paid for bringing buyers to sellers.
 So not to break any laws, once you pay, they will bring you an offer just as they “guaranteed”.
 Typically, they or someone on their behalf will make you a ridiculous offer for a low unacceptable price.
 The bottom line is that if someone has an offer for you they don’t need an upfront fee to present it to you.
 A perfectly acceptable and fair way of being paid is to negotiate a fee that is paid to the company at closing.
 If they say no then you know it’s a scam.

 Upfront Fee Lies.
-A scam artist or upfront fee company may give you an of the reasons below to get you to pay a fee in advance.
+A scam artist or upfront fee company may give you one of the reasons below to get you to pay a fee in advance.

 a.
 “It pays for your share of closing costs.”
 This is a lie.
 All closing costs are paid at the time of closing.

 b.
 “The company’s policy is to take partial commission now and the rest at closing.”
 Why do they need any of it ahead of time?
 What happens to that money if the sale fails?
-Its just an excuse to get you to part with your hard earned money.
+It is just an excuse to get you to part with your hard earned money.

 c.
 “It pays for Title Charges.”
 This is a lie.
 Title companies do not collect their fees prior to closing.